loveemu/psf-drivers/README.md

 See LICENSE.txt about license.

 Note that the license applies to my driver codes.
-It doesn't apply any other copyrighted materials.
+It doesn't apply to any other copyrighted materials.